Responsible AI in Protein Science

 Our approach to creating safe and beneficial AI technologies includes:

 • Enhancing Pandemic Preparedness: We collaborate with global partners to create essential tools for public health — diagnostics, therapeutics, and vaccines.
-Notably, we contributed to the development of the first computationally designed protein medicine.
+Notably, we contributed to the development of the world’s first computationally designed protein medicine.

 • Securing the Digital-to-Physical Divide: To preserve biosecurity in the age of AI, we advocate for universal screening and logging of all synthesized DNA sequences.
 We welcome collaborations to strengthen these security measures.